photo/openphoto-python/README.markdown

 ### Using from the command line

 When using the command line tool, you'll want to export your authentication credentials to the environment.
-The command line tool will look for the following config file in ~/.config/openphoto/config (the -c switch lets you specify a different config file location):
+The command line tool will look for the following config file in ~/.config/openphoto/default (the -c switch lets you specify a different config file):

-    # ~/.config/openphoto/config
+    # ~/.config/openphoto/default
     host = your.host.com
     consumerKey = your_consumer_key
     consumerSecret = your_consumer_secret